 In terms of motorsport events, nothing rivals WRC cars in action.
 Their defiance of basic physics makes them spectacular to witness in person.
 An experience simply not matched by watching them on TV.

 Australia’s round of the WRC is held in the forests in and around Coffs Harbour on the New South Wales Mid-North Coast.
 The worlds best rally drivers and leading manufacturers like Toyota, Hyundai, Ford and Citreon descend on the regional city and put on a world-class display of both driving and engineering.

-I’ve been lucky enough to have been to Coffs Harbour for Rally Australia a couple of times now, so here are my tips for traveling to Coffs Harbour for WRC Rally Australia.
+I’ve been lucky enough to have traveled up to Coffs Harbour for Rally Australia a couple of times now, so sat down and put together a collection of my tips for travelling to Coffs Harbour for WRC Rally Australia.

 Where is the WRC Rally Australia held?